 How to become a Senior Elixir Developer?
-The popularity of Elixir. - interview with Szymon Soppa, CEO at Curiosum
+Interview with Szymon Soppa, CEO at Curiosum

 As a software house, Curiosum specializes in Elixir technology.
 Are you considering the Elixir Developer career?
 Read an interview with Szymon and learn how to become a successful Senior Elixir Developer.
 See also why Elixir's language is so likeable